-We at GB Foam Direct are proud to offer our customers foam products made from a variety of grades and types.
-Along with more than 40 years of experience, we utilise advanced cutting machinery to bring you foam in all manner of shapes and sizes.
-One of the most popular foam types we work with was originally developed by NASA’s Ames Research Center.
+We stock a wide variety of foam grades and types including memory foam.
+Alongside more than 40 years of experience, GB Foam utilises advanced cutting machinery to bring you foam in all manner of shapes and sizes.
+Memory foam is one of the most popular foam types we work with.
+It was originally developed by NASA’s Ames Research Center.
 Nowadays, many of us choose to sleep on top of it for maximum comfort.
-We are of course, referring to memory foam.

 Below you will find just a few of the products GB Foam Direct offers.
-This includes pillows, wheelchair cushions, foam crumb and upholstery sheets.
-You can also look at our range of mattresses.
+This includes pillows, wheelchair cushions, foam crumb, and upholstery sheets.
+We also have a range of different mattresses to choose from.

 When we think of memory foam, most of us will tend to attribute it to mattresses.
-It’s true that memory foam is one of the most popular and effective ways to stay comfortable at night.
-However, this unique material has a vast array of uses as well as a surprising history.
+This foam type is one of the most popular and effective materials for providing support and comfort, however, it also has an array of other uses as well as a surprising history.

 What is Memory Foam?

 Memory foam is a polyurethane foam type, sometimes referred to as viscoelastic foam.
 It has the ability to slowly return to its original shape once pressure is applied.
 This means that it has a high level of viscosity (hence the name viscoelastic foam).
 Because of this, it is regarded as a low-resilience polyurethane material (LRPu).

 You may be surprised to learn that NASA developed memory foam back in 1966.
 NASA required a means to improve the safety of their aircraft cushions for pilots and passengers.
 As such, they contracted their Ames Research Center to develop a material to provide this.
 The resulting product was aptly named “slow spring back foam”.

 Slow spring back foam may well be an informative name, but it doesn’t have the same ring to it as memory foam does.
 That name would catch on much later when the material became available for commercial use.